Ward 14 Construction & Transit Updates

 The temporary diversion is due to traffic restrictions in the Pape-Riverdale area required to accommodate Ontario Line construction.

-This detour began in late February 16th, 2025 but was postponed to later in the month due to inclement weather.
-However, the detour is now proceeding and will remain in place until later in 2026.
+This detour began in February 2025 and will remain in place until later in 2026.

 Pape Bus Service Changes for Ontario Line Construction